jkchandalia/toximeter/README.md

 This deployed toxicity classifier can then be used in a Chrome Extension to label toxic comments on sites like Twitter.
 The code for the chrome extension can be found in the chrome_extension_twitter folder.
 To install this extension, navigate to chrome://extensions/ in your chrome browser.
 Click on "Load Unpacked" and load all the files in the chrome_extension folder in this repo.
 Navigate to a particular conversation on topic on twitter like:
 > https://twitter.com/search?q=trump&src=typed_query

 As one scrolls down the twitter feed, toxic tweets will automatically be labeled with a red background.
 Responses from the deployed model can be seen using the "Inspect" tool (right click in a browser window to get this option).
 Model output can be seen in the console.
 Due to possible rate-limiting or outages for the google cloud function, it is possible to see 429 or 500 status codes.
 These will generally resolve after a few minutes.
+If the problem persists, it may require redeployment of the google cloud function.

 This version of the deployment is a serverless deployment where the cloud service will manage all of the infrastructure and scaling.
 An even better way to deploy this for the Chrome extension would be client-side using using a javascript model.